HugoCornelis/workflow-automation-engine/README.md

+# Workflow and Vigilia

+Software documentation management systems face three long-standing
+challenges: (1) Consistent software documentation synchronization with system function, (2) Satisfy industry certification schemes, (3) Document workflows required for project execution, collaboration between software developers and reduce on-boarding time of new developers.

+Two complimentary software applications are introduced: Workflow and Vigilia.
+Together, they elaborate a multipolar view of the implementation of a software documentation project while allowing refinement during project development.

+`workflow` automates the technical workflows required for project development.
+Its descriptions are based on system shell commands through a set of configuration files.

+Separation of project specific workflow configurations supports collaboration between software developers through a shared git repository.

+The configuration files implement, automate, track and document the execution of a series of system shell commands across machines used for multi-role compilations, builds, tests and deployment.

+A tester tool, `vigilia` isolates declarative test descriptions from their execution.

+These descriptions facilitate layering of the documentation levels required for industry compliance and certification.

+Specific features of test descriptions can be tagged for inclusion in documents derived from the tests.

+Combining these features guarantees a single “source of truth” ensuring software system tests, documents and software functions remain coherently synchronized.

-# The Workflow Automation Engine
+## The Workflow Automation Engine

 The workflow automation engine helps automating complicated system shell tasks during the development of a software project.

-Typical examples of workflow automation are shell commands with arguments and options that are hard to remember, to compile source code on a build server, to convert documentation to a web page, to flash a binary image such as the Linux kernel to a small or embedded device, or start the execution of command sequences in synchrony on different virtual machines.
+Typical examples of workflow automation are running local and remote shell commands with arguments and options that are hard to remember, to compile source code on a build server, to convert documentation to a web page, to flash a binary software image such as the Linux kernel to a small or embedded device, or orchestrate the execution of command sequences on different local, remote and virtual machines.

-## Overview
+### Overview

 The workflow automation engine offers the following functions: